imqueue/imqueue.com/tutorial/user-service.md

 ### Creating The Service

-Now we going to create the first service, which will be a user service.
+Now we going to create the service, which will be a user service.
 Simply run:

 ~~~bash